-41 Years Ago: Sweet Break Out With ‘Sweet Fanny Adams’
+45 Years Ago: Sweet Finally Break Out With ‘Sweet Fanny Adams’

-After their 1971 debut album failed to chart, Sweet managed to pull off an impressive run of 11 U.K. Top 40 hits in a row.
-By April 1974, the stage was set for their second album, Sweet Fanny Adams, which would be a massive hit worldwide, though it would take on a different shape by the time it — or more to the point, its songs — was released in the U.S.
+After their 1971 debut album failed to chart, the Sweet managed to pull off an impressive run of 11 U.K. Top 40 hits in a row.
+By April 1974, the stage was set for their second album.
+Sweet Fanny Adams became a massive hit worldwide, though the album would take on a different shape by the time it — or more to the point, the songs — arrived in the U.S.

-The roots of Sweet date back to the post-Beatles Beat boom with a variety of Mod-based bands like the Troop and Wainwright's Gentlemen.
+The roots of the Sweet date back to the post-Beatles Beat boom, with a variety of Mod-based bands like the Troop and Wainwright's Gentlemen.
 A few years later, in 1968, the Sweetshop was formed.
 Heavy on the bubblegum side of things, they released a couple of singles that went nowhere.
-By 1971, they changed their name to simply Sweet, and their fortunes began to change as well.
+By 1971, they shortened their name to the Sweet, and the band's fortunes began to change as well.

-The album kicks off with the roof raising "Set Me Free" which displays the power and punch the band had.
+The album kicks off with the roof-raising "Set Me Free" which displays the power and punch the Sweet had.
 Yes, they had an incredible knack for glittery bubblegum singles like "Little Willy" and "Wig Wam Bam," but at their core, they were a hard-rocking band.
 "Set Me Free" makes that very clear.
-Powerhouse drumming by Mick Tucker, the thumping bass of Steve Priest, and the razor sharp guitars of Andy Scott made for glam gold, with the cherry on top the being the dynamic vocals of one Brian Connolly.
+Powerhouse drumming by Mick Tucker, the thumping bass of Steve Priest, and the razor-sharp guitars of Andy Scott made for glam gold, with the cherry on top the being the dynamic vocals of Brian Connolly.

 Things rebound quickly with the album closer, "AC-DC."
 Another Chinn & Chapman song, this one tells the tale of a man's frustration with his very popular bisexual girlfriend.
 "AC-DC, she got some other woman as well as me," sings Connolly.
 The song was later covered by Joan Jett on her 2006 album Sinner.

-The album was never released in the U.S., but half of the songs would be matched up with various singles, including the classics "Ballroom Blitz" and "Fox on the Run," to make up the U.S. version of Desolation Boulevard, which makes it a different record from the U.K. Desolation Boulevard.
-Either way, Sweet made some tremendous records and this is one of their very best.
+Sweet Fanny Adams was never released in the U.S. Half of its songs were eventually matched up with various singles, including the Sweet classics "Ballroom Blitz" and "Fox on the Run," to make up the U.S. version of Desolation Boulevard.
+This cobbled-together project is not to be confused with the U.K. edition, but that's another story.